 I return to the living room and watch Isaac desperately scrape at all of his meth smoking devices.
 His pupils are so dilated you can hardly see the blue color to his eyes.
 He licks his lips back and forth and makes a grunting sound as his head bobs up and down while scraping.
 There is nothing left.
 He knows it but his Tweaker brain won’t allow him to stop scraping.
 He grabs the blow torch to clean his pipe, eventually giving up on finding any resin worth smoking.

 I inquire as to what he thinks about what I have told him and he shocks me when he insists he knows every word of it is true.
 He explains he had been solicited by Red concerning the home invasion, but that he always had a spot in his heart for me and couldn’t do it.
-He continues that he too, has a child and understands the predicament I am in.
+He continues that he too has a child and understands the predicament I am in.
 It is for those reasons he refused to be any part of tonight.
 What the fuck?
 Didn’t he think perhaps a warning might prove to be sufficient and helpful?
-I am consumed with anger, fear and confusion.
+I am consumed with anger, fear, and confusion.
 I speculate that Eric was somehow in on this.
 Isaac assures me that’s impossible because he has shown up here three times looking for me, on foot and soaking wet.
 So who else was in on this?
 What are they going to do now?
 Why is Isaac so calm?
 Why are they not pounding on his door?
 The circles all respect Isaac to a degree I don’t understand.
-There has not been any details divulged in my presence about why there appears to be an admiration and respect concerning him.
+There have not been any details divulged in my presence about why there appears to be admiration and respect concerning him.

 Isaac goes on about the details he had heard about the home invasion plan, but will not give names of the parties involved.
-He confirms for me however, that the three cars I spoke of belonged to the parties.
+He confirms for me, however, that the three cars I spoke of belonged to the parties.
 My car is still parked behind the old fire station, or at least I hope it is.
 I have to give the license plate numbers to an old friend.
 A friend I can trust that is not affiliated with the dope scene at all.
 I fear for my life.
 I do not want my murder to go unsolved.
 My family deserves to know what happened to me.
 My cuts are stinging and I fight back tears as I listen to Isaac insist he won’t let anything like this happen to me again.
 As I open my mouth to ask about Eric, there is a sudden knock at the door.

 John 10:10, 11

-The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly.
+The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life and that they might have it more abundantly.
 I am the good shepherd: the good shepherd giveth his life for the sheep.